hym0405/CAMII/README.md

 # Automated and Machine Learning Guided Culturomics of Personalized Gut Microbiomes

-Tools for plate image analysis and morphology-guided colony selection (Example input and output can be found in ./example):
+Tools for plate image analysis and morphology-guided colony selection

+(Example input and output can be found in ./example):

 We have tested these scripts on Linux and MacOS

-* **0.design_probe.py**: design probe libraries for target 16S and 23S rRNA sequence

-* **1.calculate_probe_identity.py**: calculate probe identity to various different 16S and 23S sequences to evaluate the ability of pools to be applied to different sequences

-* **2.predict_probe_offtarget.py**: predict potential off-targets for probe libraries
+* **01.colony_detection.py**: Script for plate images analysis, including colony contour detection, segmentation and colony features extraction.

+* **02.optimize_colony_picking.py**: Script for morphology-guided colony selection and manual inspection for optimized strain isolation.

 ## Dependencies